tonyflow/content-moderator-api/README.md

 - Implement an actual metrics reporter.
 Currently, we are just printing the metrics to stdout.
 These metrics should be persisted somewhere (e.g. time-series database) in order to be displayed and provide concrete insights
 - Enable `async` execution on all endpoints
+- Configure logging level on the YAML application configuration file and avoid having it hardcoded in the `router.py`

 ### Tech spec sign off
 The tech spec containing the detailed solution design should be signed off by the corresponding team and